We are fully regulated by the FCA and take responsibility for our advice

 The period of notification is one year.
 Notifications must be renewed annually.
 There is an annual fee of £35.
 Changes to a notification entry must be notified as soon as possible and are made free of charge.

 Wealth Wizards Benefits Limited is the Data controller and responsible for all the data held on their clients.
 The DPC for Wealth Wizards Benefits Limited is the Governance & Information Security Manager.

-Wealth Wizards®, Pension Wizard ®, Retirement Wizard®, Turo®and MyEva®are registered trademarks; the trademarks, trade names and logos on this website, and the copyright and pending patent applications, are used by Wealth Wizards Advisers Limited under licence from Wealth Wizards Limited.
+Wealth Wizards®, Pension Wizard ®, Retirement Wizard®, Turo® and MyEva® are registered trademarks; the trademarks, trade names and logos on this website, and the copyright and pending patent applications, are used by Wealth Wizards Benefits Limited under licence from Wealth Wizards Limited.
 Pension Tidy-up, Pension Predictor, Investment Wizard, are trademarks and logos of Wealth Wizards Limited.
 Wealth Wizards Benefits Limited is authorised and regulated by the Financial Conduct Authority and is entered on the Financial Services Register under reference 596641.